omarwit/cumulus-cl-interfaces-puppet/README.md

 end
 ```

-Configure the interface `peerlink.4094` as the CLAG peer interface:
+*peerlink.4094*, a bond sub-interface as the CLAG peer interface:

 ```ruby
 cumulus_interface { 'peerlink.4094':